seankhom/seankhom.github.io/index.md

 <img class="profile-picture" src="me2.jpg">

 Hello my name is Sean Khomphengchan!
-I am currently a student in my junior year studying Aeronautical and Astronautical Engineering at Purdue University!
+I am currently a student in my senior year studying Aeronautical and Astronautical Engineering at Purdue University!
 Welcome to my site!

 ## Professional Interest

-I plan to pursue a masters in either Astronautical Engineering or Computer Science after graduating from undergrad in Deceber 2023.
-I hope to one day work in the field of Control Systems and the correlating Dynamics specifcally space related applications.
-My specializations so far are in Astrodynamics and Control Systems.
+Currently I am looking for opportunities to explore GNC or software oriented positions within the space sector where I can further refine my abilities as I had specialized in Astrodynamics and Controls.
+Academically, I am interested in exploring the use of robotics for space missions and other space related applications and thus I am considering pursuing my Master's at somempoint durring my career.

 ## Publications